subrahmanyam-pampana/MII-code-Editor/README.md

 5. run the index.html file inside the webapp folder.
 6. your editor is ready!, enjoy using mii code editor. provide your feed back.

+## features
+By using this editor we can
+1. Create new file, new folder, delete exiesting folder/file, rename, copy and past the file.
+2. commit and view the versions of the file
+3. navigate to other sections of file with help of right most splitter
+4. save and run the html file
+5. create xml view file, controller,fragment and complete ui5 app with few clicks

 ## LICENCE
 [MIT licence](LICENCE)